Multiple change point detection under serial dependence: Wild contrast maximisation and gappy Schwarz algorithm: Model selection with gSa

-We now discuss how to consistently estimate the number and the locations of change points by choosing an appropriate model from the sequence of nested change point models~\eqref{eq:nested}.
-As mentioned in Introduction, achieving this by estimating the LRV is difficult, particularly in the presence of multiple mean shifts.
-Instead, we work with a parametric model imposing an AR structure on $\{Z_t\}_{t = 1}^n$, and propose a model selection strategy based on an information criterion.
-In doing so, the problem of consistently estimating the noise level characterised by the LRV is effectively reduced to that of estimating the innovation variance, which is considerably easier.
-We propose a novel, backward elimination-type application of the information criterion and show its usefulness when the model selection is performed simultaneously with the modelling of the serial dependence.
+In this section, we discuss how to consistently estimate the number and the locations of change points by choosing an appropriate change point model from the sequence of nested candidate models~\eqref{eq:nested}.
+We propose a new backward elimination-type procedure, referred to as `gappy Schwarz algorithm' (gSa), which makes use of the Schwarz criterion constructed under a parametric assumption imposing an AR structure on $\{Z_t\}_{t = 1}^n$.
+The novelty of gSa is in the new way in which it applies Schwarz criterion, rather than in the formulation of the information criterion itself.
+We show the usefulness of gSa when change point model selection is performed simultaneously with the estimation of the serial dependence.

-Section~\ref{sec:sc} introduces the Schwarz criterion constructed under a parametric model on the error sequence $\{Z_t\}_{t = 1}^n$ in~\eqref{eq:model}.
-Section~\ref{sec:seq} describes the proposed model selection methodology termed gSC (gappy Schwarz criterion), which applies to a sequence of nested change point models and consistently estimate the number of change points as well as their locations as shown in Section~\ref{sec:ms:theor}, provided that the model sequence (including the null model) contains such a consistent change point model.
-Since this is the case for the model sequence generated by the WEM principle introduced in Section~\ref{sec:cp} (see Theorem~\ref{thm:cp}), the combined methodology WEM.gSC achieves consistency in multiple change point detection.